toolpath/syil/README.md

 ### PROBEX

 The Probe X macro probes the side of a part in the X direction.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the distance to probe in X.
 `B` can be a positive or negative value depending on which side of the stock you would like to probe.
-If `B` is too small, the macro will report an error at the end of the routine.
+ - If `B` is too small, the macro will report an error at the end of the routine.

 ![probeX](images/probeX.png)

 _Figure 4.
 Probe X Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument |
 | --- | --- | --- | --- |
 | G65 | "PROBEX" | A | B |

 _Table 5.
 Probe X Syntax_

 Example MDI Command To Probe Right Side: G65 "PROBEX" A54.0 B-1

 Example MDI Command To Probe Left Side: G65 "PROBEX" A54.0 B1
+***

 ### PROBEY

 The Probe Y macro probes the side of a part in the Y direction.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the distance to probe in Y.
 `B` can be a positive or negative value depending on which side of the stock you would like to probe.
-If `B` is too small, the macro will report an error at the end of the routine.
+ - If `B` is too small, the macro will report an error at the end of the routine.

 ![probeY](images/probeY.png)

 _Figure 5.
 Probe Y Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument |
 | --- | --- | --- | --- |
 | G65 | "PROBEY" | A | B |

 _Table 6.
 Probe Y Syntax_

-Example MDI Command To Probe the Front : G65 "PROBEY" A54.02 B1.
+Example MDI Command To Probe the Front: G65 "PROBEY" A54.02 B1.

 Example MDI Command To Probe the Back : G65 "PROBEY" A54.02 B-1.
+***

 ### PROBEZ

 The Probe Z macro probes the top surface of a part in the negative Z direction.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the distance to probe in Z and should be a negative value.
-`B` is too small or a positive value, the macro will report an error at the end of the routine.
+ - `B` is too small or a positive value, the macro will report an error at the end of the routine.

 ![probeZ](images/probeZ.png)

 _Figure 6.
 Probe Z Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument |
 | --- | --- | --- | --- |
 | G65 | "PROBEZ" | A | B |

 _Table 7.
 Probe Z Syntax_

 Example MDI Command: G65 "PROBEZ" A54.
 B-0.5
+***

 ### PROBEXWEB

 The Probe X Web macro probes two sides of the stock in the X direction and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the length of the stock.
 `C` is the distance the probe should move in Z below the edges of the stock.
-`Q` enables inspection reporting which pops up a calculated length after the routine finishes.
+`Q` enables inspection reporting, which pops up a calculated length after the routine finishes.
-The Probe should be roughly centered and above the stock before beginning.
+ - The Probe should be roughly centered and above the stock before beginning.

 ![probeXweb](images/probeXweb.png)